different-ai/file-organizer-2000/README.md

 how to set it up: https://youtu.be/zWJgIRlDWkk?si=HSeOUKaMfJvaLtKI

+Notes:
-It works when your vault is on a cloud drive.
+- It works when your vault is on a cloud drive.
 I use it with iCloud and works great.
 Doesn't work with OneDrive last time I tested.
+- Currently only works if your iOS is in English.
+But if you reach out on discord I can help you set it up in your language.

 ## To Do